Coruscat/Direct3D-Demo/README.md

 NOT ALL CODE IS MY OWN!
-Christopher Cascioli wrote the starter code, comments should clarify.
+Chris Cascioli provided much of the starter code and files like main,window,pathhelper and simpleshader!
+The rest of the code is my own
 ![D3D](https://github.com/user-attachments/assets/7c9424cc-f8e0-44ec-9058-c167080dce32)
 Basic Controls:
 WASD - Moves the camera location